scotty-c/kubernetes-security-workshop/rbac-namespaces-clusterroles/namespaces.md

 ```
 note if you want to cheat there is a shell script [here](scripts/kubectl.sh)

-We will then load the file in our terminal
+We will then load the file in our terminal, make sure you use tmux or a seperate terminal
 `export KUBECONFIG=admin.conf`

 Now let's check our permissions by seeing if we can list pods in the default namespace